25 Jun Sexism is the symptom. Genderism is the real virus.

 Now that we know men and women are mentally just as capable, in fact they are equal in every sense (apart from the obvious physical and biological ones), we must do whatever we can to teach our kids this very point.
 As soon as we hear them ask us a question that, when deconstructed, can be reduced to, “can I treat males and females differently?”, our answer should be “NO”.
 However, the list I give below are all examples of parents, good ones, those of the well-meaning variety, answering “Oh yes, I insist you treat them very differently”.

-Now that my daughters are at that age where dads think they still prefer to go to Disney with them rather than go out with boys (or girls depending on sexual bla bla – compulsory PC disclaimer) when, in reality, that ship sailed at least three years ago, I’m beginning to see how it’s so easy to teach them negative genderism.
-We tell them they should ignore certain things that don’t sit right if the girl/boyfriend is the source of the issue where as if a friend was the source, we would advise them to deal with the.
-We tell them to be more tolerant with girl/boyfriends rather than with friends because, or so all believe, the name of the game is not to be alone (derived from safety needs, but these no longer exist).
+Now that my daughters are at that age where dads think their daughters still prefer to go to Disney with them rather than go out with boys (or girls depending on sexual bla bla – compulsory PC disclaimer), when, in reality, that ship sailed at least three years ago, I’m beginning to see how it’s so easy to teach children negative genderism.
+If they tell us they feel they’ve been wronged and the source of this feeling is the boyfriend/girlfriend, we tell them “haha, oh the mysteries of the heart, never mind darling”; If, on the other hand, a friend was the source of the very same action, we would advise them to deal with the issue and not ignore it.
+We tell them to be more tolerant with a girlfriend/boyfriends rather than with friends because, or so all believe, the name of the game is not to be alone (derived from safety needs, but these no longer exist).
 And that is exactly why 80% of adults are in delusional relationships where on the outside they appear united, but on the inside, their hearts are crying out “why did you sell out?
 You feel more alone now than you ever did when you were single”.

 The problem begins when our teenage children come to us and open up regarding their first amorous interactions.
-It starts with the simplest of situations; we see our child (who is no longer a child) distant or monosyllabic and, at the seventeenth time of asking, the first sixteen were refuted with a “go away”, “get your own life”, or “leave me alone, you’re so annoying”, but somehow seventeen struck some chord and the answer was “he hasn’t text me in nine hours”.
+It starts with the simplest of situations; we see our child (who is no longer a child) distant or monosyllabic and, at the seventeenth time of asking (the first sixteen were refuted with a “go away”, “get your own life”, or “leave me alone, you’re so annoying”), the answer given is “he hasn’t text me in nine hours”.